D-Binara/Zyndicate_Galaxious_/README.md

 After that, there will be a folder called Zyndicate_Galaxious_ .

-Step 2:Open that folder with VS code
+Step 2: Open that folder with VS code

-Step 3:Open the new terminal and run the following codes.
+Step 3: Open the new terminal and run the following codes.

+ 	npm install
+  	npm start